{/*

 To Conclude:

-From the aforementioned points, it’s obvious that blockchain and advertising are both set to go hand-in-hand.
-More biggies are going to take to the technology and amplify their digital advertising game, even if it is an unexplored territory for them.
+From the aforementioned points, it’s obvious that blockchain and advertising are set to go hand in hand.
+More biggies will adopt the technology and amplify their digital advertising game, even if it is unexplored territory for them.

-Are you ready for the big change?
+Are you ready for the significant change?
 What are your thoughts on using blockchain to empower advertisers?
 Which turning points are you most excited about?
 Let us know in the comments!

 Harsh Agrawal is passionate about Blogging and Blockchain technology.
 His belief is, Blockchain technology can bring much needed social change.
 He shares his learning on CoinSutra (A crypto community), whose mission is to help Individuals master Blockchain technology and cryptocurrency economics.